pakeke-constructor/umg-mod-monorepo/overview.md

 **What ISN'T synced:**
 - entity component values
-- local events (`call` and `on` from above.
-Client and server have separate buses.)
+- local events

 It's important to note, though, that a lot of syncing is done by base mods.
 For example, the `inventory` mod automatically syncs entity inventories.<br>
-Likewise, the `base` mod will automatically sync entity positions, entity velocities, entity health, and entity physics bodies.
+Likewise, the `xy` mod will automatically sync entity positions/velocities

 Client-server communication also uses callbacks: